tdammers/yeshql/core/README.md

 Readme](https://github.com/krisajenkins/yesql/blob/master/README.md) for the
 full rationale - Haskell and Clojure are sufficiently different languages, but the reasoning behind YesQL applies to YeshQL almost unchanged.

-The project is split up into a core library, `yesh-core`, and separate libraries for the supported backends.

 ## Installation